 Explore New Orleans for free with these resources, including the many virtual tours being offered by local museums.
 Tune in for a livestream of an art class, or explore the online database of many diverse exhibits.
 The Ogden Museum of Southern Art is offering free downloadable activities including paper sculpture, drape painting, and mixed media collages, and the New Orleans Museum of Art is offering a wide range of web-exclusive features, for example.

 The free online resources being offered by museums include activities and lesson plans for children and young adults.
-The National WWII Museum (which reopens in a limited capacity on Memorial Day) is a great place to start, where students and teachers are able to stream-on-demand lectures and conference sessions, articles, videos, oral histories, and more online and on social media.
+The National WWII Museum is a great place to start, where students and teachers are able to stream-on-demand lectures and conference sessions, articles, videos, oral histories, and more online and on social media.
 Download a STEM activity kit and learn how to make hand sanitizer at home or the basics of coding.

 New Orleans Secrets Tours has adapted to offer a different type of virtual tour.
 Videos on their YouTube and Facebook show their guides diving into fun, often lesser-known New Orleans topics, such as the story behind Canal Street, and Audubon Park’s namesake.
 All donations will go directly to the out-of-work New Orleans Secrets tour guides.
 Books, cocktail kits, and other fun items are available in their online shop.